Germ theory's key 19th century figures

 In the mid to late nineteenth century, scientific patterns emerged which contradicted the widely held miasma theory of disease.
 These findings led medical science to what we now know as the germ theory of disease.
-The germ theory of disease proposes that invisible microorganisms (bacteria and viruses) are the cause of particular illnesses in both humans and animals.
-Prior to medicine becoming hard science, there were many philosophical theories about how disease originated and was transmitted.
-Though there were a few early thinkers that described the possibility of microorganisms, it was not until the mid to late nineteenth century when several noteworthy figures made discoveries which would provide more efficient practices and tools to prevent and treat illness.
-The mid-19th century figures set the foundation for change, while the late-19th century figures solidified the theory.
+Germ theory proposes that microscopic pathogens capable of replication (bacteria, viruses, etc.) are the cause of particular illnesses in both humans and animals.
+Prior to germ theory, people knew that diseases spread between humans, especially where many congregate, such as in armies and cities; but it was widely thought that this happened primarily due to exposure to unhealthy air (miasma) emanating from the sick or from people in general, as well as from swamps and conditions strongly influenced by climatic circumstances.
+Though there were a few early thinkers that suggested the possibility of microorganisms causing disease, it was not until the mid to late nineteenth century when several noteworthy figures made discoveries which would provide more efficient practices and tools to prevent the spread of communicable disease.